Scott Rose-Marsh

-Scott Rose-Marsh (born 1988) is a British actor.
+Scott Rose-Marsh (born 24 February 1988) is a British actor.
 He is known for his multiple appearances as Pete in S4C's Yr Amgueddfa, as Jerome in the BBC One series Chloe, among others.

 Scott was educated at Woodlands Community College and The BRIT School.

 Early life and career

 Born in 1988, in Southampton, England, Scott received his early education from Woodlands Community College.
 Later, he joined The BRIT School, London at the age of 16.
 In 2014, he started working for a call centre in Wales after moving to Blaenau Gwent.
 He lives in Ebbw Vale, Wales.

-In 2020, he started his career as an actor after leaving his call centre job.
+In 2020, Scott began his career as an actor after leaving his call centre job.

 Scott has acted in numerous roles such as in S4C's Yr Amgueddfa, The Outlaws, Krays: Code of Silence, and others.